Encyclopaedia

 Water Quality: Being endemic to tumultuous waters, it is sensitive to a lack of oxygen and to organic load (which it worsens by producing voluminous excrement).
 Imposes strict weekly water changes and high temperatures (25-29°C / 77-84°F).

-Compatibility and Tankmates: Perfect partner for setups with large Amazonian predators (Arowana, Cichla, large rays).
+Compatibility and Cohabitation: Perfect partner for setups with large Amazonian predators (Arowana, Cichla, large rays).
 There must be no competition for the substrate: pairing with other loricariids will often lead to the death of one of the contenders.

 Risks and Diseases: Very hardy, but a prolonged water pump failure will asphyxiate it or cause a lethal ammonia spike, given its enormous oxygen consumption.